j8r/clicr/README.md

 Myapp can do everything

 Options:
-  -y, --yes      Print the name
+  -y, --no-confirm      Print the name

 Variables:
   name=foo       Your name